-Patrick Rochon is a light painter from Montreal Canada.
-He lives in New York, Paris and Tokyo for 15 years.
-Since 2008 Patrick came back to Montreal and call it his base.
+Patrick Rochon is a light painter from Montreal, Canada.
+He has lived in New York, Paris, and Tokyo for 15 years.
+In 2008, Patrick came back to Montreal and called it his base.
 His work is done by moving lights by hand in the dark and capturing it with a camera.
-In 1992 he started by doing light painting photography and now he also does video light painting and performances.
-It was real chance for us to meet and take an interview with Patrick Rochon.
-And we are glad to share with you this fantastic story about light painting by Patrick Rochon.
+In 1992, he started by doing light painting photography and now does video light painting and performances.
+It was great to meet and have an interview with Patrick Rochon.
+We are glad to share this fantastic story about light painting by Patrick Rochon.

 AP: Patrick, please tell us about your first works.
 What did they look like?